-Advisory and consultancy (AC)
+Investment consultancy (IC)

-The Framework defines advisory and consultancy services as the "Provision of financial or nonfinancial advice on a retainer or ad hoc basis relating to environmental, social, and/or governance aspects of investment activity.
-Services provided do not include active investment management and fiduciary management.
-Examples of advisory and consultancy services include, but are not limited to, custodial services, investment policy development, strategic asset allocation, investment research and manager selection and monitoring."
+The Framework defines investment consultancy services as the "Provision of financial or non-financial advice on a retainer or ad hoc basis relating to environmental, social, and/or governance aspects of investment activity.
+Services provided do not include active investment management and fiduciary management, or CSR/corporate sustainability services.
+Examples of investment consultancy services include, custodial services, investment policy development, strategic asset allocation, investment research and manager selection and monitoring."